Orangina

 Orangina ([ɔʁɑ̃ʒina]) is a lightly carbonated beverage made from carbonated water, 12% citrus juice (10% from concentrated orange, 2% from a combination of concentrated lemon, concentrated mandarin, and concentrated grapefruit juices), as well as 2% orange pulp.
-Orangina is sweetened with sugar or high fructose corn syrup (glucose fructose) and natural flavors are added.
+Orangina is sweetened with sugar or high fructose corn syrup (glucose fructose) and in some markets (such as the United Kingdom) with artificial sweetener.
+Natural flavours are also added.

-Orangina was developed by Agustín Trigo Miralles in 1933 in French Algeria.
-Today it is a popular beverage in Europe (especially France and Switzerland), Japan, North Africa, and to a lesser extent in North America.
+Orangina was innovated by Spanish pharmacist, Agustín Trigo Miralles, as Naranjina in the early 1930s.
+He subsequently sold the formula to Léon Beton, a French businessman based in French Algeria, in 1935.
+Today, it is a popular beverage in Europe (especially in France and Switzerland), Japan, North Africa, and to a lesser extent in North America.

-Since November 2009, Orangina has been owned by Suntory in most of the world.
-In the United States and Canada, the brand has been owned by Suntory and licensed to Ventures Food and Beverage since 2020.
-Previously, it was made by Dr Pepper Snapple Group and Canada Dry Motts Inc.

 History

-Orangina was developed in 1933 by Spanish chemist Agustín Trigo, from Valencia as Naranjina.
-It was presented at the 1936 Marseille Trade Fair.
-The drink was created from a mix of citrus juice, sugar, and carbonated water.
-It was later called TriNaranjus (now, TriNa) for the Spanish market.

-French businessman Léon Beton bought the concept and recipe for Naranjina in 1935.
-However, the outbreak of major conflicts, notably World War II, largely sidelined Beton's attempts to market his drink in Europe.
+The history of Orangina began with the encounter at the 1935 Marseille Trade Fair between Léon Beton, a French businessman living in French Algeria, and a Spanish pharmacist from Valencia, Dr Agustin Trigo.
+The latter presented his innovation, "Naranjina".
+The drink was created from a mix of citrus juices, carbonated water, sugar and other ingredients.
+Beton, owner of an orange grove in the plain of Mitidja and successful essential oil merchant, bought the beverage's formula; and the first bottle of "Orangina, soda de naranjina" was launched in France the same year.
+However, the outbreak of major conflicts in Europe, notably the Spanish Civil War and World War II, hampered the brand’s expansion.

-His son, Jean-Claude Beton, took over the company from his father in 1947.
+His son, Jean-Claude Beton, took over the company in 1947.
 Jean-Claude Beton kept most of the original recipe, which he marketed to appeal to European and North African consumers.
-Orangina quickly became a common beverage throughout North Africa.
-In 1951, Jean-Claude Beton introduced Orangina's signature 8-ounce bottle, which became a symbol of the brand.
+Orangina quickly became a common beverage throughout French North Africa.
+In 1951, Jean-Claude Beton introduced Orangina's signature 250 ml bottle, which became a symbol of the brand.
 The bottle recalls the rounded shape of an orange, with a glass texture designed to mimic the fruit.

 Production was moved to Marseille in metropolitan France in 1962 in the run-up to Algeria's independence.
-Orangina was first launched in the United States in 1978 under the brand name Orelia, which was later reverted to Orangina.
-The company, created by Beton, joined the Pernod Ricard group in 1984.
+The company joined the Pernod Ricard group in 1984.
+At this time, the iconic glass bottle was re-imagined by Rotherham based designer, “Uncle” Martin Jones.

-In 2000, the Orangina brand was acquired by Cadbury Schweppes along with Pernod Ricard's other soda businesses, after an attempt to sell to Coca-Cola was blocked on anti competitive grounds.
-In 2006, Cadbury plc decided to concentrate on the chocolate business and sought buyers for its soda business.
-As the number three soda producer globally, neither of the bigger two (Coca-Cola or PepsiCo) could buy it, so eventually the company was split up to sell.
+In 2000, after an attempt to sell to Coca-Cola was blocked on anti competitive grounds, the Orangina brand was acquired by Cadbury Schweppes along with Pernod Ricard's other soda businesses.
+In 2006, Cadbury decided to concentrate on the chocolate business and sought buyers for its soda business.
+As the number three soda producer globally, neither of the bigger two (Coca-Cola or PepsiCo) could buy it, so eventually the soda company was split up to sell.